 Installation and Deployment¶

-SModelS is a Python library that requires Python version 2.6 or later, including version 3, which is the default.
+SModelS is a Python library that requires Python version 3.6 or later.
 It depends on the following external Python libraries:

 For speed reasons, we moreover recommend pytorch>=1.8.0 as backend for pyhf.
 This is, however, optional: if pytorch is not available, SModelS will use the default backend.